 Willsmere has an 'Inner Square' that is blocked from public access by the heritage brick wall and Gates 1, 2, 4, 5 and 6.
 By itself, a connection with Main Drive would provide easier access to Willsmere for the general public, and so potentially lead to more security issues.
 The area of Wiltshire Drive outside the main Willsmere compound is already accessible to the general public from the Boulevard end.
-A Main Drive connection would make it easier for people intending to do wrong, and also for everyone else.
+A Main Drive connection would make it easier for people intending to do wrong, amd also for everyone else.
 The area in front of the main building would be more heavily used, and so may be safer.
 If there are security issues, these should be dealt with regardless of the access arrangements.

 A gate or boom could be installed at any or all of the three locations given above.
 Any new gates could be openable by remote controls, and possible include an intercom system so visitors can ask for residents or the facility manager to open the gate.
+If there is no access control, such as a gate or other barrier, motorists will use the route as a short-cut between the Boulevard the Princes Street.
 Options for access control are discussed in detail further below.